-As stated above, in accordance with the timetable set out in Regulation B-3, there is to be a gradual phasing out of the ballast water exchange standard so that by 2016 management of ballast water by means of ballast water exchange will no longer be an acceptable performance standard under the Ballast Water Convention.
-Subject to the timetable in Regulation B-3, ballast water exchange can still be used to meet the performance standard in accordance with Regulation D-1.
-In doing so, ballast water exchange must be done with an efficiency of 95 per cent volumetric exchange of ballast water.
-This can be achieved by two methods - the contemporaneous discharge and uptake of ballast water or the pumping through method.
-For ships exchanging ballast water by the pumping-through method, pumping through three times the volume of each ballast water tank shall be considered to meet the standard described.
+Subject to the timetable in Regulation B-3, where ballast water exchange is still permitted, it must be used to meet the performance standard in accordance with Regulation D-1.
+In doing so, ballast water exchange has to be done with an efficiency of 95 per cent volumetric exchange of ballast water.
+This could be achieved by two methods - the contemporaneous discharge and uptake of ballast water or the pumping through method.
+For ships exchanging ballast water by the pumping-through method, pumping through three times the volume of each ballast water tank was considered to meet the standard described.

 Regulation D-2 sets out the ballast water performance standard.
-This is currently the alternative to ballast water exchange but after 2016 will be the sole method of ballast water management permitted under the Ballast Water Convention and all ships must either be built with an alternative method of managing ballast water or be adapted to do so.
+At the end of the gradual implementation period until 2024, this will be the sole method of ballast water management permitted under the Ballast Water Convention and all ships must either be built with an alternative method of managing ballast water or be adapted to do so.
 The Regulation sets out in detail the level of discharge of viable organisms by volume by ships conducting ballast water exchange.
 A number of treatment systems have already been developed and will continue to be developed to meet the standard set out in Regulation D-2.